 - In a large bowl (preferably one with a lid or cover), mix the quinoa, raisins, grapes, shredded kale, chickpeas, carrots, cabbage, and walnuts, if using.

 - Pour the cup of dressing over the salad.
-If the bowl has a lid, cover the bowl, shake the salad thoroughly, then transfer it to a serving bowl.
+If the bowl has a lid, cover it, shake the salad thoroughly, and transfer it to a serving bowl.

 - Alternatively, toss the salad and serve.